jj811208/watching-you/README.md

 |-----------|--------|---------|--------|------|-------|-------------------|----------------|
 | Supported |   70+  |   73+   |  14.1+ |  80+ |  70+  |        14.1+      |        ✔       |

-But if you use a compiler like babel and import polyfill, I think it can even support IE11
+But if you use a compiler like babel and import polyfill, it can even support IE11

 Some references: <br/>
 https://babeljs.io/ <br/>